 In most states, with millions of citizens and a strong car industry, millions of cars are bought every year.
 What might be surprising to you is that millions of those consumers don’t even bother to test drive the car before they purchase it.
 And many who do the car test drive they only do for less than half an hour.

 Thankfully, the figures don’t show that this is a majority of buyers.
 It only works out at around one in six buyers.
 Still, that is an alarming figure.
 That’s about 17% of drivers who are driving around in cars they didn’t test properly.
-Thankfully, this doesn’t always translate into danger for other drivers.
+This doesn’t always translate into danger for other drivers.
 It’s mostly just a big problem for the person who bought the car.

 You may not think that driving a car for an hour or two can tell you that much about the car.
-But if you know what your needs for the car are, then it can tell you everything you need to know.
+But if you know what your needs for the car, then it can tell you everything you need to know.
 But more than that, it can also reveal mechanical faults with the vehicle.
 If you suffer a problem within an hour of buying the car, you could end up paying big in repair fees.
 If the problem manifested during the test drive?
 Then the responsibility of repair and the associated costs rest completely on the dealer.

-So why do so many people skip a test drive?
-Why are recent surveys showing such an alarming amount of drivers who are willing to buy a car without doing basic tests?
+So why do so many people skip a car test drive?
+Why are recent surveys showing such an alarming amount of drivers who are willing to buy a car without doing necessary tests?
 I think it has a lot to do with a consumer’s ‘tunnel vision’ when they enter a car dealership.
 A lot of the time, people don’t go to these places intending to shop around and research each option thoroughly.